shandraelvyra/shandraelvyra/README.md

 My name is **Shandra Elvyra**.

-I'm third year student in Univesity, majoring in Information Systems who's responsible and enjoy the challenge of solving problems.
+I'm bachelor degree in Information Systems who's responsible and enjoy the challenge of solving problems.
 Passionately to learn and exploring about Web Development, UI/UX Design.

 <p align="left">
 <a href="https://github.com/gilangadhan">